 Sometimes we think we are plugging along and in good shape when it comes to not only our finances, but also saving for the future, but the truth is, we could all use a little improvement.
 Personal financial management is an ongoing way of life, constantly changing and adjusting as you go along.
 You never know when you get hit with extra expenses, or a life changing event comes to you that you need to be prepared for as best you can.
-Whether you are looking to tweak your financial planning, or are even starting now for the first time, it is never too late to make smart money moves that you can start right now.
+Whether you are looking to tweak your financial planning, or are even starting now for the first time, it is never too late to start making money on the side.

 Build Up an Emergency Fund

 As I mentioned, you never know what life will throw at you, so it is good to be prepared the most that you can.
 Experts have said that it is good to have three to six months’ worth of expenses in an accessible account in case of an emergency, although some say anything over three months can be too much to sit in an account without growing, so you may have to see what works.
 Whether there is an unexpected auto repair that is needed, an update to the house that is overdue, or an unfortunate job loss that occurs, it is good to have available cash so you don’t have to put on a credit card and go into debt.

 Being in debt is never a good thing, and neither is paying interest on what you have spent.
 Credit cards are a great thing when it comes to being able to pay off the balance on the next month’s statement, provide protection against fraud, and provide rewards on the purchases you make, but if you are unable to pay the full balance when it is due, you will start to be paying on interest, that depending on your balance could take years to pay off, while you are being charged 15% APR.